 Your cat’s health might play a big role as well.
 For example, if your cat has diabetes, they may need to be on a strict regimen of feeding times or whenever they are administered insulin.
 This is something you’ll need to work on personally with your veterinarian.

 Consider your schedule as well.
 If you find that mornings are too hectic getting the kids to school and yourself ready for work — then you might want to create a routine where their food is placed out right after you get home or right before you go to bed.

-Keeping our cats safe, happy and healthy are the top priorities for every cat owner and lover.
+Keeping our cats safe, happy, and healthy is the top priority for every cat owner and lover.
 There’s a lot to consider to make this all happen and make it all come together.
 Each cat is different and will need to be taken care of individually.
-Hopefully these helpful tips and information tidbits can help you get on the right track.
-And if it’s not listed here or you need more information?
+Hopefully, these helpful tips and information tidbits can help you get on the right track.
+And if it’s not listed here, or you need more information?
 Your veterinarian is a wonderful resource for any and everything your cat may need.

-Pay attention to their behavior, keep them hydrated and most of all — healthy!
-The best way to do this is knowing what they’re eating and how much they’re eating.
+Pay attention to their behavior, keep them hydrated, and most of all — healthy!
+The best way to do this is to know what they’re eating and how much they’re eating.
 With all of this considered, you and your kitty will both have a long and loving life together!